EENI Global Business School

 1. To analyze the Algerian Economy, Logistics and Global Trade

-2. To identify business opportunities in Algeria
+2. To conduct research on business opportunities in Algeria

 3. To explore the Algerian trade relations with the student's country

-4. To know the Algerian Trade Agreements
+4. To learn about Algerian Trade Agreements

 6. To develop a business plan for the Algerian Market